canonical/checkbox/docs/tutorial/using-checkbox/test-output.rst

     ID: com.canonical.plainbox::manifest
     Category: com.canonical.plainbox::uncategorised

-**ID** indicates the job IDs run during the test. and it's organized into different **Categories** based on their functionalities or characteristics.
+**ID** indicates the job IDs run during the test. and it's organised into different **Categories** based on their functionalities or characteristics.